 Todber Manor Fishing Lakes are in the next village (www.todbermanor.co.uk) and there are several golf courses within half an hour’s drive.
 We also have two equestrian centres nearby – Pippin’s Equestrian and Pevlings – where you can book lessons or a hack through rolling countryside.

 Local Dorset Towns

-Shaftesbury in Dorset, is one of the oldest, and highest, towns in England, with many charming houses and cottages set upon its hilly streets.
-The famous Hovis bread advert was filmed here, at Gold Hill.
+Shaftesbury in Dorset is one of the oldest and highest towns in England, with many charming houses and cottages set upon its hilly streets.
+The famous Hovis bread advert was filmed here at Gold Hill.
 The steep cobbled street is the very one up which the delivery boy trundles his ancient bicycle.
 There is a leisure pool here and a market on Thursdays.
-It has nice tea rooms and a couple of good restaurants and pubs.
-Its food festival is in May.
+It has nice tea rooms and a couple of good restaurants and pubs, and it has a food festival in May.

-Sherborne in Dorset, is famous for the Abbey and Castle and very good local shops, and Wincanton in Somerset for its racecourse – fixtures vary so check www.wincantonracecourse.co.uk for dates.
+Sherborne in Dorset is famous for the Abbey and Castle, as well as its very good local shops, whilst Wincanton in Somerset is known for its race course.
+Fixtures vary, so check www.wincantonracecourse.co.uk for dates.

 Days Out In Dorset

 There are so many things to do and see near Caalm Camp to make your stay extra special.
 Dorset is a beautiful county and you could come back time and time again and still experience new places.
 Whether you are coming on a romantic weekend away or a family holiday, you can experience some of the best days out in Europe.
 They are all within easy reach of a day out from Caalm Camp.